arjunbhut/Quotes_Book/readme.md

 # StoryBooks

-> Create public and private stories from your life
+> Save public and private Quotes from your favourite tv series

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication